thanhtruong0349/search_web/README.md

 ## Overview

-This project implements a comprehensive academic paper search engine using Python.
-It comprises a web crawler to collect metadata, text processing for content preparation, indexing for efficient search, and multiple retrieval algorithms (Boolean Retrieval, Vector Space Model, Okapi BM25) for result ranking.
-The system offers a user-friendly web interface using  Python's Flask web framework, with a retrieval algorithm dropdown list selection and filtering options for searches, including criteria such as author, subject, submission date, title, etc.
+With the increasing number of scientific articles on open data repositories such as arXiv, IEEE, ACM, and Springer, finding relevant, accurate, and fast documents has become a big challenge for researchers.
+Existing tools such as Google Scholar or Semantic Scholar are powerful but limited in customization and lack transparency in ranking algorithms.
+This project aims to develop a search platform that can: preprocess text, inverted index, implement and compare Information Retrieval (IR) models such as Boolean Retrieval, Vector Space Model (VSM), Okapi BM25, and BERT.
+The system is built with a Web interface (Flask), allowing users to enter queries, select search models, and filter results by author, topic, or publication time.
+The results are evaluated using standard metrics such as Precision, Recall, and F1-score to compare the performance between models.

 ## 🎥 Preview
 <!-- ![Search Engine Preview](/app%20screenshots/SearchEngineUsage.gif) -->